robfatland/nexus/bash/index.md

     - From the cloud vendor's console typically called a cloud shell

+> Restarted the VM after a time gap?
+Wondering which Linux distribution?
+Try `lsb_release -a`

 We continue this narrative with two intermezzo sections: Resource links and notes on using Linux from a Windows PC.
 The narrative then jumps into the bootstrapping recipe for the cloud VM.